 Criteria Adequate Information in Dossier?
 (Check one)

 A. Reviewer's Comments on Research/Creative Activity:

-B. External Peer Evaluations Yes No 🗌
+B. External Peer Evaluations Yes No

 C. Scholarly Products

 Stature of journals/works/galleries Yes No

-L

 2. Refereed Yes No

 3. Rate of productivity Yes No

 D. Grants Received

 1. Number in rank Yes No

 2. Total amount in rank Yes No

 3. Source of grants Yes No

 E. Research Focus Goals

-1. Progress towards goals Yes [☐ No ☐
+1. Progress towards goals Yes No -

-2. Future plans Yes No 🗍

-F. Research Load
+F. Research Load --

-Appropriate for dept/school Yes No 🗆
+Appropriate for dept/school Yes No

-Appropriate for emphasis Yes No 🗍
+2. Appropriate for emphasis Yes Ħ No Ħ

 G. Was overall documentation adequate for forming a recommendation?
-Yes No 🗂
+Yes Ħ No Ħ

+•

-II.
-PROFESSIONAL SERVICE: SUMMARY EVALUATION OF ACHIEVEMENT Criteria Adequate Information in Dossier?
-(Check one) uate Information in
+III.
+PROFESSIONAL SERVICE: SUMMARY EVALUATION OF ACHIEVEMENT

+Criteria Adequate Information in

-A. Reviewer's Comments on Professional Service: Doss sier?
-(Check one)
+A. Reviewer's Comments on Professional Service: Do ssier?
+(Check o one)

-A. Reviewer's Comments on Professional Service.
+A. Neviewer a Commenta on Floressional Service.

+R Contributions/Scholarchin Т

-B. Contributions/Scholarship
+B. Contributions/Scholarship 1.
+Service to patients/clients/others V NI-

-Service to patients/clients/others Yes No
+Yes No

-2. Administrative: Yes No No
+Administrative: Hospitals/clinics/courts/others Yes Ш No

-Hospitals/clinics/courts/others res L

-3. Scholarly Products Yes No
+3. Scholarly Products Yes $\Box$ No

-C. Professional Service to Community
+C. Professional Service to Community 1.35

 1. Peer reviewed Yes No

 2. Other evidence Yes No

+D. Regional/National/International

-D. Regional/National/International Professional Organizations
+Professional Organizations

-1. Offices held Yes No 🗍
+1. Offices held Yes No

 Other professional service Yes No

 E. Professional Service Load

-Appropriate for dept/school Yes No 🗍
+1. Appropriate for dept/school Yes No

-Appropriate for Emphasis Yes No 🗍
+2. Appropriate for Emphasis Yes No

 F. Was overall documentation adequate for forming a recommendation?
-Yes No No
+Yes No

 IV.
 UNIVERSITY SERVICE

 A. Reviewer's Comments on University Service:

 B. Is there sufficient evidence of satisfactory University service?
 Yes No

-C. Is there sufficient evidence of high standards of professional conduct Yes No

-across teaching, research and creative activity, and service?
+C. Is there sufficient evidence of high standards of professional conduct across teaching, research and creative activity, and service?
+Yes No

 V. DOSSIER OVERALL

 A. Do you have any comments to go back to the chair or dean about issues raised in reviewing this dossier?
-Yes L No L
+Yes N lo 🗌

 B. Comments to chair or dean:

 C. Overall Comments on Dossier Overall: